tianlt/dbcti/README.md

 #> [61] cluster_2.1.0     knitr_1.28
 ```

-The demo should take approximately 1 minute to finish running on a
+The demo should take approximately 30 seconds to finish running on a
 standard computer.

 ## Issues and bug reports